ajayvm/fileP/README.md

 set the async processing flag to true if channel implementation required.

 * for only getting all values from the bolt given ids.
 3 mechanisms are bolt, large slice, large map (1,2,3)
-* go run useOrgs.go orgMapping.go organization.pb.go Orgbbolt.go
+* go run useOrgs.go orgMapping.go organization.pb.go Orgbbolt.go  ShardedOrgStore.go

 Current work stopped at profiling of the memory and CPU utilization